archusXIV/dotfiles/polybar/polybar.wiki/Module:-script.md

 ; Seconds to sleep between updates
 ; Default: 5 (0 if `tail = true`)
 interval = 90

+; Interval used when the `exec` command returns with a non-zero exit code ; If not defined, interval is used instead
+; New in version 3.7.0
+; Default: (same as interval)
+interval-fail = 300

+; Seconds to sleep between `exec-if` invocations
+; If not defined, interval is used instead
+; New in version 3.7.0
+; Default: (same as interval)
+interval-if = 180

 ; Set environment variables in the 'exec' script
 ; New in version 3.6.0